 An interviewer will reach out to potential hires to conduct a phone interview.
 Job offers are made verbally, but candidates will also receive a letter by email.

-Job offers for field positions are made approximately 60 days prior to training.
+Generally, job offers for field positions are made approximately 60 days prior to training.

 If selected, you will receive an email with information on completing your fingerprinting, background check, and hiring paperwork.
 These steps must be completed to receive information about training.